ankitects/anki-manual/src/searching.md

 finds notes with tags starting with "ani".

 `deck:french`\
-find cards in a deck called "French", or its subdecks like "French::Vocab".
+find cards in a deck called "French", or its subdecks.
+Note that, the search doesn't work if "French" is a subdeck of another deck.

+`deck:languages::french`\
+find cards in a deck called "French" when it's a subdeck to "Languages".

 `deck:french -deck:french::*`\
 finds cards in "French", but not its subdecks.

-`deck:"french vocab"`\
+`deck:"french words"`\
 searching when the deck name has a space.

-`"deck:french vocab"`\
+`"deck:french words"`\
 same as earlier.

 `deck:filtered`\